Knowledge into Action

 What we know

 SQSF is a 10-month programme established in 2008 to develop clinical leaders with advanced knowledge, technical ability and essential leadership skills to deliver improved healthcare at organisational and national levels.
 SQSF is managed by NHS Education for Scotland (NES), working in partnership with Healthcare Improvement Scotland (HIS) and NHSS.

-The aim of the evaluation was to:
+The aim of the evaluation is to explore:

-3) explore the impact of SQSF participation on capability and capacity building in health care systems and the influence of organisational and system level factors in achieving this.
+- the impact of SQSF participation on capability and capacity building in health care systems and the influence of organisational and system level factors in achieving this.